 Most dogs prefer to drink cool water, and this remains true in both cold and warm environments!
-Providing enough fresh water is absolutely critical for your dog’s health, and pet fountains are a great way to encourage your companion to drink enough to stay healthy and full of energy.
+Providing enough fresh water is critical for your dog’s health, and pet fountains are a great way to encourage your companion to drink enough to stay healthy and full of energy.
 Pay attention to your pet’s particular preferences and provide plentiful water at whatever temperature your companion appears to enjoy the most.

-What About Taking a Dip?
 Do Dogs Like Swimming in Cold Water?

 Most dogs love water.
 There’s nothing some pooches get more excited about than a day romping through the waves or running through a sprinkler.
 Any game involving water will do!
 But if you’re wondering whether your dog enjoys swimming and playing in cold water, the answer is that it depends.